-The Shakers are a Protestant religious group who came to America from England in 1774 and practiced a belief that God was at the center of everything, nothing was beyond his reach or his eye.
+The Shakers are a Protestant religious group who came to America from England in 1774 and practised a belief that God was at the center of everything, nothing was beyond his reach or his eye.
 Shaker aesthetics were orientated around that thought, everything they created followed the philosophy of form, function and proportion.
 In fact it was a Shaker belief that simplicity and beautiful craftsmanship were both forms of prayer.

 'Rejecting excessive ornament because it ostensibly encouraged the sin of pride, Shaker furniture makers focused on form, developing creative solutions such as asymmetrical drawer arrangements and multipurpose forms to add visual interest without resorting to pure decoration,' continues Nicholas.

-Of course, the majority of modern Shaker kitchen styles take inspiration from these aesthetic designs, rather than prescriptively following the tenants behind then.
+Of course, the majority of modern Shaker kitchen styles take inspiration from these aesthetic designs, rather than prescriptively following the tenets behind then.
 Modern kitchen ideas see the beautiful Shaker-style cabinetry paired with bright colors, patterns or decorative details to create an individual style that reflects your own personality.
 These painted kitchens are often matched up with freestanding kitchen ideas, too, such as dressers and freestanding islands.

 1. Embrace classic Shaker kitchen ideas

-Epitomizing quintessential Shaker style, this Real Shaker kitchen from Devol brings to life the key tenants of Shaker design.
+Epitomizing quintessential Shaker style, this Real Shaker kitchen from Devol (opens in new tab) brings to life the key tenents of Shaker design.
 Each piece is beautifully crafted, both inside and out, exuding simplicity and sophistication in equal measure.
 Nothing in the space is there for purely decorative reasons, everything has a purpose, from the large glass bottle on the counter to the herbs growing on the windowsill.

 Pale cream cabinetry, with the classic fielded doors, emphasizes the character of the kitchen's original features, instantly drawing the eye to the rustic ceiling beams and the worn original wooden floor.
 It is through these natural and architectural elements that the character of the space is achieved, rather than through ostentatious cabinetry.